Rhus coriaria

 Rhus coriaria, commonly called Sicilian sumac, tanner's sumach, or elm-leaved sumach, is a deciduous shrub to small tree in the cashew family Anacardiaceae.
 It is native to southern Europe and western Asia.
 The dried fruits are used as a spice, particularly in combination with other spices in the mixture called za'atar.

 Etymology

 The word originally comes from Hebrew סמק, then through the Aramaic summāqā 'red', via Arabic, Latin, and French.

 Distribution and habitat

-Rhus coriaria is native to native to southern Europe and western Asia, including the Eastern Mediterranean, Crimea, Caucasus and northern Iran, but is now naturalized in most of the Mediterranean Basin as well as Macaronesia.
+Rhus coriaria is native to southern Europe and western Asia, including the Eastern Mediterranean, Crimea, Caucasus and northern Iran, but is now naturalized in most of the Mediterranean Basin as well as Macaronesia.

 Cultivation

 Rhus coriaria is a hardy, drought-tolerant, deciduous shrub growing to 3 m at a medium rate or to a small tree up to 5 m high.
 It prefers full sun.
 It is frost-sensitive and can be grown in USDA hardiness zones 8-11 and UK zone 9.
 The plant will grow in any type of soil that is deep and well-drained, including poor, rocky, alkaline or slightly acidic soils.